milahu/hocr-editor-qt/doc/ai-prompt.md

 ok, now in darkmode, the bbox rectangles are not visible (black lines on black ground?) like with text color, it should use the theme foreground color as rectangle line color

+---

+ok, now the page view needs a zoom function. the initial view should be "fit width" (page width = page view width)

+---

+> Ctrl + mouse wheel zoom in/out

+this does not work yet.
+expected shortcuts:
+Ctrl + + = zoom in
+Ctrl + - = zoom out
+Ctrl + 0 = reset zoom to "fit width"